-Excel Tip #16 - Filling in Blank Cells with Header Cell Values
+Excel - Fill in those Blank Cells with Header Information

 When you have a report that has some of the header information filled out but not all of it, what is the best way to fill in blank cells with header values?